A Career of Creation

 (NEW YORK) - When the film Manchester by the Sea premiered at the 2016 Sundance Film Festival, it was met with rave reviews and was

 quickly acquired by Amazon for $10 million dollars.

-The films credits list Casey Affleck, Michelle Williams and Kyle Chandler and Matt Damon as one of the producers, but there’s also a Webster University connection.
-School of Communications alumnae Kimberly Steward is also a producer through her company K Period Media.
+The film's credits list Casey Affleck, Michelle Williams and Kyle Chandler in starring roles, and Matt Damon as one of the producers, but there’s also a Webster University connection: School of Communications alumna Kimberly Steward is also a producer through her company K Period Media.

 Steward graduated from the School of Communications in 2003 with a degree in broadcast journalism.
 She began working in publishing with jobs at national magazines such as W and Real Simple before branching out and forming her own business, Kess Agency in 2010.
 This foray into entrepreneurship inspired Steward to think about where her passions and talents combine and she then formed K Period Media in 2014.

 “One of my favorite sermons that truly inspired a lot of my decision to move forward producing movies was called ‘Your Passion is Your Purpose’ by Bishop Noel Jones,” said Steward.
 “I didn’t stumble into this line of work – it was similar to putting puzzle pieces together to figure out the entire portrait.
 I believe your work should inspire you and others around you and I am truly following my heart.
 I am now able to work and leverage my creativity and my connections in order to create strategic relationships with some of the most prolific people in the film industry.”

 She attributes her education at Webster with a good basis of production knowledge that has been helpful in her career in the film industry.